WELCOME TO THE HOMEPAGE OF THE

 The Glory Guys 1965

-For members in the United Kingdom two new releases on DVD (Region 2) are now available - Sitting Bull first screened in 1954 and J. Carroll Naish starring in the title role and 7th Cavalry released in 1956 and starring Randolph Scott as an officer who returns to Fort Abraham Lincoln in the aftermath of the Little Bighorn and is accused of cowardice.
+For members in the United Kingdom two DVD's (Region 2) are now available - Sitting Bull first screened in 1954 and J. Carroll Naish starring in the title role and 7th Cavalry released in 1956 and starring Randolph Scott as an officer who returns to Fort Abraham Lincoln in the aftermath of the Little Bighorn and is accused of cowardice.
 Note the quality of the Sitting Bull DVD is a poor digital copy of the original.
 Neither film can claim to have based their scripts on actual historical events that occurred but are relatively entertaining and may well have been responsible for some in becoming life-long students of the Little Bighorn battle.

 Custer’s Last Command - A song by Frank Fara can be listened to by clicking on this link (note some Web Browsers do not support playing this song when the page is opened)